Retrieve content items

 Filter content items based on tags

-You can limit the query to retrieve content items with any of the specified tags using the WhereContainsTags
+You can limit the retrieval to only content items with specified tags tags using the additionalQueryConfiguration parameter with the WhereContainsTags method:

 // A collection of tags, e.g., obtained from a Tag selector